Is there really a difference?

-From my reading, research and use in the field, I would say yes, there is a difference.
+From my reading, research and use in the field, I would say yes.

 Alpaca fleece is as soft as cashmere, warmer than sheep’s wool, hypo-allergenic and almost completely waterproof.
 This is the tag line I hear most often in the alpaca world.
 I am going to dissect this phrase comparing the two fibers.

 Alpaca fleece is as soft as cashmere: Sometimes.
 Some alpacas can also feel as cuddly as a Brillo pad.
 However, many farms promote quality breeding programs with super fine, 16-18 micron fleece, which is extremely soft.
 Plus, alpaca does not have the scales that wool has, so the strains are smoother.
 Wool production has made great strides in increasing the softness of the strains of various sheep herds.
 This is evident in a company call Rambler's Way with great wool products.

 Alpaca is a hollow fiber, where sheep wool has pockets of air.
 Much like Polar Bear fur, the air pockets allow for heat to be trapped, creating greater thermal capacity.
 Thus, alpaca does tend to be able to be warmer than wool.Hypo-allergenic

 : Alpaca is considered a dry fiber, without lanolin that is found in sheep’s wool.

 Some clothing lines of wool are now being promoted as “superwashed” for next-to-skin capabilities by removing the wool’s lanolin and barbs.